 Just because a type of waste is not specifically hazardous does not mean it can’t pose safety risks for animals, people, or environments that come in contact with it.
-Perhaps the most important point to get across with non-hazardous materials, therefore, is that it’s not standard trash and can’t be thrown away as if it is.
+Even non-hazardous waste or materials are not standard trash and should never be thrown away as if it is.

-If you believe you create this type of waste, you should always work with or consult waste management companies to ensure you’re doing what is legally required for everyone’s safety and well-being.
+If you believe you generate this type of waste, you should always work with or consult a reputable and experienced waste management company like MCF Environmental Services to ensure you’re doing what is legally required for everyone’s safety and well-being.

-What Should I Look for in a Waste Disposal Company?
+04 / What to look for in a Waste Disposal Company

 Many factors contribute to what makes a particular disposal company the right choice for your Georgia business, but don’t forget to consider some of the following points:

-Always work with a properly and adequately insured business.
-In Georgia, the minimum for these types of companies is one million dollars, but some companies go as high as five million dollars.
+Insurance - Always work with a properly and adequately insured business.
+In Georgia, the minimum for these types of companies is one million dollars, but some companies go as high as five million dollars in general liability insurance.
 If there is an accident involving your waste, it’s nice to have the peace of mind that the insurance can cover it entirely.

-Paperwork is just one of many reasons to work with an experienced and knowledgeable company.
-No matter how you and your company decide to legally dispose of your waste, make sure that company has the capacity to provide you with the relevant paperwork.
+Paperwork/Documentation – Compliant documentation regarding paperwork is just one of many reasons to work with an experienced and knowledgeable company.
+No matter how you and your company decide to legally dispose of your waste, make sure the company has the capacity to provide you with the relevant documentation and paperwork to prove compliance.
 Should you ever be audited or need this proof, you want a company that keeps proper records and can provide these documents.

-The company should be fully and legally permitted to handle your waste type, and this often entails having a solid waste permit.
-This is somewhat difficulty to obtain in Georgia, so make sure your chosen company has gone through the hoops to get one.
+Permits - The company should be fully and legally permitted to handle your waste type, and this often entails having a solid waste permit.
+This is somewhat difficulty to obtain in Georgia, so make sure your chosen company has one.

-This is a broad category, but working with a company that’s knowledgeable in the industry is one of the best way to avoid fines or other penalties for improperly disposed of waste.
+Knowledge - Work with a company that’s knowledgeable in the industry.
+This is the best way to avoid fines or other penalties for improper waste disposal.
 Make sure the company understands the rules surrounding a Subtitle D landfill (where most non-hazardous material ends up) and all other relevant RCRA regulations.

-Not only should your company be knowledgeable, but it should also be able to educate you about the process (if you desire).
-Want to know the necessity of nonhazardous medical waste incineration for certain expired pharmaceuticals?
-Your company should be able to clearly and accurately explain those laws to you.
+Information - Not only should your company be knowledgeable, but it should also be able to educate you about the process and why following guidelines is necessary.
+For example, if you need to know about non-hazardous medical waste incineration for certain expired pharmaceuticals, your company of choice should be able to clearly and accurately explain those laws to you.

-You also want to work with a company that listens to your input and follows your wishes (so long as they comply with all Georgia and federal laws).
-For example, some people choose to send their waste to incineration when a landfill would be legally permissible.
-This is just to be absolutely certain everything is properly disposed of, and any company you work with should comply with these kinds of requests.
+Cooperation - You also want to work with a company that listens to your input and follows your wishes (so long as they comply with all Georgia and federal laws).
+For example, some facilities might opt for incineration when a landfill would be legally permissible.
+However, make sure that doing so is acceptable to the state of Georgia.
+If so, any company you work with should comply with these kinds of requests.

-For more waste management tips or information about the processes surrounding nonhazardous waste disposal, please feel free to contact a representative of MCF Environmental services, a local waste management company in Atlanta, Georgia.
+For more waste management tips or information about the processes of hazardous vs. non-hazardous waste disposal, contact a representative of MCF Environmental services, a Georgia-based waste management company.